Colchicum 'Water Lily'

 Rainy Side Notes

-It wouldn't be fall in my garden without the stunning flowers of Colchicum 'Water Lily' pushing its blossoms out of the soil.
-Often called autumn crocus, colchicums are not true crocus, but members of the lily family—Liliaceae.
-In spring, the plants deliver up seven to ten-inch long, narrowly ovate leaves that remain in the garden, feeding the bulb, until July.
-Later, in early fall, the ample double, lavender-pink flower at the end of a leafless stalk opens, creating a striking floral scene that lasts for weeks in the autumn garden.
+Imagine the sight of Colchicum 'Water Lily' blossoming in your autumn garden.
+These stunning flowers, often mistaken for autumn crocus, are actually members of the lily family—Liliaceae.
+In spring, they grace the garden with their seven to ten-inch long, narrowly ovate leaves, which feed the bulb until July.
+Then, in early fall, the leafless stalk gives birth to an ample double, lavender-pink flower, creating a striking floral scene that lasts for weeks in the autumn garden.

 This colchicum cultivar came to my garden from a generous gardening friend, who dug up the whole plant while in bloom and separated the bulbs.
 Digging them while they are flowering or in leaf is not a recommended practice; however, she knew how to handle this without harming them, and now I have plenty in the garden.
-For others, without her magic touch, and myself, divide the bulbs while they are dormant.
+For others, without her magic touch, and myself, we divide the bulbs while they are dormant.
+This involves carefully digging up the bulbs, separating them, and then replanting them in the desired location.

-Plant out colchicums three inches deep and six to eight inches apart, as soon as they arrive and before they bloom.
-When the leaves come up in spring, it is important to allow them to remain intact until they die back to the ground.
+When planting out colchicums, it's important to do so three inches deep and six to eight inches apart.
+This should be done as soon as they arrive and before they bloom.
+Once planted, it's essential to allow the leaves to come up in spring and remain intact until they die back to the ground.
 Cutting the leaves back too soon will rob the bulbs of needed nutrients.
-Lift and divide while dormant, every three to four years, before they become over-crowded.
+It's also important to lift and divide the bulbs while they are dormant every three to four years before they become overcrowded.
+This involves carefully digging up the bulbs, separating them, and then replanting them in the desired location.

 Photographed in author's garden.